At least 23 children and teachers feared dead after school bus bursts into flames in Bangkok

 Your support helps us to tell the story

-At least 23 people are feared dead when bus carrying students caught fire in suburban Bangkok on Tuesday.
+At least 23 children and teachers are feared dead after a bus carrying students caught fire in suburban Bangkok on Tuesday.

-The bus was carrying 44 passengers from central Uthai Thani province to Bangkok for a school trip when the fire started around noon in Pathum Thani province, a northern suburb of the capital, Transport Minister Suriya Jungrungruengkit told reporters at the scene.
+The school bus was carrying 44 passengers from central Uthai Thani province to Bangkok for a trip when the fire started around noon in Pathum Thani province, a northern suburb of the capital, transport minister Suriya Juangroongruangkit told reporters at the scene.

-The students on the bus were reported to be primary school and young secondary school age.
+The children on the bus were reported to be primary school and young secondary school age.

-Interior Minister Anutin Charnvirakul said officials could not yet confirm the number of fatalities as they have not finished investigating the scene, but based on the number of survivors, he said 25 people are feared dead.
+Interior minister Anutin Charnvirakul said officials could not yet confirm the number of fatalities because they have not finished investigating the scene, but, based on the number of survivors, he said 25 people are feared dead.

-Videos posted on social media showed the entire bus being engulfed in fire with huge plumes of black smoke pouring out as it was parked on the road.
+Videos posted on social media showed the entire bus being engulfed in flames with huge plumes of black smoke pouring out as it was parked on the road.

 The fire on the outskirts of Bangkok, Thailand

-A rescuer at the scene told Suriya that the fire likely started after one of the tires exploded and the vehicle scraped against a road barrier.
+A rescuer at the scene said that the fire likely started after one of the tires exploded and the vehicle scraped against a road barrier.

 Rescue group Hongsakul Khlong Luang 21 posted on its Facebook page that they found at least 10 bodies on the bus.

-Interior minister Anutin Charnvirakul said officials could not yet confirm the number of fatalities because they had not finished investigating the scene.
-He said the driver survived but appeared to have fled and could not yet be found.
+Interior minister Anutin Charnvirakul said the driver survived but appeared to have fled and could not yet be found.

 Rescuers and officials were able to access the bus hours after the fire was put out.